 About

-Chapman Point is a designated Marine Garden
+Chapman Point is a Marine Garden

 Marine Gardens are designated to protect rocky habitat resources through public enjoyment, learning opportunities, and by maintaining ecological integrity.
 No change to fish harvest beyond baseline ODFW regulations.
 No take of invertebrate or marine plant harvest in the intertidal except for single mussels for recreational bait and scientific research permits*.